In The News

 In 2018, Victor A. Rotolo received the Gold Client Champion award from Martindale-Hubbell.
 According to Martindale-Hubbell, this recognition is "based on the quantity and quality of an attorney's Martindale-Hubbell client reviews, [and] demonstrates an ongoing commitment to delivering excellent client service."
 Click on Victor's Martindale-Hubbell profile for more information.

 Victor Rotolo and Two Rotolo Karch Law Attorneys Named to Lists Published by Thomson Reuters

-Rotolo Karch Law is pleased to announce that in addition to Victor Rotolo being named to the list of NJ Super Lawyers for the 13th consecutive year in 2018, Attorney Charles Rifici was named to the NJ 2018 Rising Stars list and Rosalyn Metzger, Attorney of Counsel, was named to the the NJ and PA 2018 Super Lawyers lists.
+Rotolo Karch Law is pleased to announce that in addition to Victor Rotolo being named to the list of NJ Super Lawyers for the 13th consecutive year in 2018, Attorney Charles Rifici was named to the NJ 2018 Rising Stars list.
 For more information, click 2018 Rotolo Karch Law Press Release.